Okmeque1/software/README.md

 # Software Repository

+> [!WARNING]
+>
+> All new programs on this repository will be located on [`GamerSoft24/Software`](https://github.com/GamerSoft24/Software).
+However starting the 07/04/2025, users will have 1 month to move over their workflows to the new repository, and programs will still be updated on both repositories until the 07/05/2025.
+Links to program in the program chart will now redirect to `GamerSoft24/Software`
+>
 ## 0 : Overview

 This is the `Okmeque1/Software` repository, which contains some variety of code, mostly python, but some others like batch and VBS.
 Below are the URL's to various folders.